catalyzeio/paas-cli-reference/source/baas/api-reference/acls/unset-acls-for-an-entity-on-a-custom-class.md

+---
+title: Unset ACLs for an entity on a custom class
+---

-## Unset ACLs for an entity on a custom class
+# Unset ACLs for an entity on a custom class

 ```javascript
 var request = new XMLHttpRequest();